Today’s #CleanWIP theme and collaborative article is Away. [More info]

 #CleanWIP Nelwina thrust the curtains away and turned from the window.
 How she hated Lord Henry and his lady!
 Who did they think they were?
 He’d been a simple country knight, and she was a nobody.
 Well, she could bear strong sons.
 Four of them!
 But any peasant could do the same.— Katy Huth Jones (@KatyHuthJones) December 29, 2019

-Here’s an excerpt from Laurean Brooks via our Facebook CleanWIP group.
+Here’s an excerpt from Laurean Brooks via our CleanWIP Author Group.
 If you’re a writer who prefers the clean end of the writing spectrum, we’d love to hear from you as well.
+Stop by our contact page for the latest info.

 “My aunt invited me to move to Houston to live, but Papa would not allow it.
 He said the big city was no place for a decent young lady.
 I stayed mad at him for days.